Updated on 23 July 2026

 Sexual attraction by an adult to prepubescent children (generally before puberty).

-Peer-to-peer
+Peer-to-peer / peer-to-peer

 A network system that allows computers to exchange files without going through a server.
 Alongside pirated films and free music, viruses and sexual content are also distributed.